 Improved Wait Times and Consolidated Wait List:

 The single-entry model has led to notable improvements in wait times for wound care services.
-By streamlining the referral process and optimizing resource allocation, clients can receive timely care and avoid prolonged waiting periods.
-Additionally, the centralized intake system has consolidated wait lists, allowing healthcare providers to manage client flow more effectively and address any bottlenecks that may arise.
+By streamlining the referral process and optimising resource allocation, clients can receive timely care and avoid prolonged waiting periods.
+Additionally, the centralised intake system has consolidated wait lists, allowing healthcare providers to manage client flow more effectively and address any bottlenecks that may arise.
 With the help of enhanced regional data, the Regional Wound Care Program can effectively convey the wound care requirements in Northwestern Ontario, which is crucial for strategic planning and ensuring the system’s future resilience.

 Better Overall Patient Care:

 The implementation of the single-entry model has ultimately resulted in better overall client care in Northwestern Ontario.
-Clients now have improved access to specialized wound care services, regardless of where they reside.
+Clients now have improved access to specialised wound care services, regardless of where they reside.
 The streamlined process and enhanced communication between healthcare providers have contributed to more coordinated care, leading to better treatment outcomes and an improved quality of life for clients.

 The Regional Wound Care Program and Regional Referral System has successfully addressed the challenges of wound care management in Northwestern Ontario by implementing a single-entry model supported by Novari eRequest® technology.
-This success story serves as a testament to the power of centralized wait list management and the enabling technology that supports it.
-By embracing innovation and utilizing the highly configurable Novari eRequest® system, the Northwest has become a leader in the province, showcasing the potential for improved client care, streamlined workflows, and increased efficiency in the healthcare sector.
+This success story serves as a testament to the power of centralised wait list management and the enabling technology that supports it.
+By embracing innovation and utilising the highly configurable Novari eRequest® system, the Northwest has become a leader in the province, showcasing the potential for improved client care, streamlined workflows, and increased efficiency in the healthcare sector.